-To date, the consultant has completed two block design options which includes, at the request of SDFC, the provision of commercial space on the site, which would be able to be leased out by the SDFC to increase the financial sustainability of the Club.

-In November 2019, Council resolved (among other things) to amend the scope of the project to including the investigation of the potential for any redevelopment of Bassendean Oval to also incorporate community facilities, in addition to accommodating the Swan Districts Football Club.
+To date, the consultant has completed two block design options which includes, at the request of SDFC, the provision of commercial space on the site, which would be able to be leased out by the SDFC.
+In November 2019, Council resolved (among other things) to amend the scope of the project to including the investigation of a third option, being the potential for any redevelopment of Bassendean Oval to also incorporate community facilities, in addition to accommodating the Swan Districts Football Club.